baller3131/Sabertooth-X79-I7-3930-K-RX-580-Perfect-EFI/README.md

 # Sabertooth-X79-I7-3930-K-RX-580-Perfect-EFI-HACKINTOSH

 So i wanna publish my Efi if you have an Sabertooth X79 I7 3930-K RX 580 2304SP.
+Opencore Version

 # Why 2304SP?
 Because it has a REAL RX 580.